-This measure reports on hearing health in children and adults, including prevalence rates for ear and hearing problems; hospitalisation rates for disease of the ear and mastoid process; and rates of ear and hearing problems managed at consultations with GPs.
-Hearing loss, especially in childhood may reduce educational achievements and have lifelong consequences (Williams et al. 2009).
+This measure reports on hearing health in children and adults, including prevalence rates for ear and hearing problems, hospitalisation rates for disease of the ear and mastoid process, and rates of ear and hearing problems managed at consultations with GPs.
+Hearing loss, especially in childhood, can result in poorer educational achievements, and have lifelong consequences (Williams & Jacobs 2009).

-Overall: In 2012-13 in Victoria, the age-standardised rate for Indigenous Australians reporting an ear or hearing problem was 1.4 times the rate for non-Indigenous Australians (17.3% compared with 12.0%).
+Overall: In 2012-13 in South Australia, 16% of Indigenous Australians reported having ear or hearing problems (Table 1.15.4).
+The age-standardised rate for Indigenous Australians reporting an ear or hearing problem was 1.7 times the rate for non-Indigenous Australians (20% compared with 12%).

-Nationally, the age-standardised rate for Indigenous Australians reporting an ear or hearing problem was 1.3 times the rate for non-Indigenous Australians (16.0% compared with 12.2%) (Table 1.15.5, Figure 1.15.1).
+Nationally in 2012-13, the age-standardised rate for of Indigenous Australians reporting an ear or hearing problem was 1.3 times the rate for non-Indigenous Australians (16.0% compared with 12.2%) (Table 1.15.5).